 If you were actually insured at the time you received your citation for driving without insurance, but you simply couldn’t show the officer proof of insurance, then there is still hope for you.

-By showing proof of valid insurance to the court, or by having a traffic defense attorney show proof for you, the court will dismiss the charge for a $25 dismissal fee.
+By showing proof of valid insurance to the court, or by having a traffic ticket attorney show proof for you, the court will dismiss the charge for a $25 dismissal fee.

 Driving Without Insurance – How much is this traffic ticket?